Honeyland: Themes

 In an interview, Hatidže said she views her work as a means of restoring the ecosystem's balance.
 This is exemplified when she chants "half for me, half for you" to her bees when collecting honey.
 This principle is based on the customs and traditions of her grandfather, who taught her bees need to use their own honey to obtain enough energy to fly and mate.
 The documentary includes numerous scenes of Hatidže and her neighbors during the beekeeping process, including the handling of the apiaries where the bees are kept, the cutting of honeycombs and the collection of honey in jars.

 Critics have viewed it as a film that also explores anthropological topics.
 Another theme covered in the movie is the mother–daughter relationship between Hatidže and her bedridden mother, which cinematographer Ljuma and Kotevska described as resembling that between a queen bee and a worker bee.
 The finished film includes six of the twenty-five scenes portraying the relationship between the two.
 Kotevska and Stefanov stated they tried to reflect the traditions of the region, according to which the last daughter has to take care of her parents until they die, prohibiting the daughter from marrying and establishing her own family.

 Release

 The world premiere of Honeyland took place at the 2019 Sundance Film Festival on 28 January 2019.
 Its distributor Neon gave it a theatrical release in the United States, opening on 26 July 2019.
 In North Macedonia, the film had its premiere at the MakeDox Festival in Kuršumli An on 28 August 2019, which was attended by the film crew and Hatidže, and included a concert by Foltin.
 In the United Kingdom, Honeyland was released by Dogwoof on 13 September 2019, which was followed by a wider release in most European countries the same month.

-On 22 October 2019, Honeyland was released in the US on video on demand and DVD by Universal Studios.
-In the UK, it was released on DVD and Blu-ray disc by Dogwoof on 24 February 2020; the disc includes deleted scenes and a theatrical trailer.
 In Australia and New Zealand, Honeyland was released by the production company Umbrella Films on 5 March 2020.
 As of July 2021, Honeyland has grossed $815,082 in the US and Canada, and $499,955 in other territories, making a worldwide gross of $1,315,037.